-- (a) Providers of community services (including counselling, individual assessments, training, community support services, licensed child care centres, early years centres, transportation of children identified with special needs or having a therapeutic need to attend a licensed child care centre, Domiciliary Hostels Program, Long Term Care Facilities nursing, homemakers, funeral services, planned parenthood and prenatal care and education, as part of City-approved programs and projects). - (b) Accommodations provided as part of City-approved programs and projects for the homeless and others living in poverty. - (c) Vouchers provided by Community Services and Public Health Services as part of Cityapproved programs and projects. - (d) Financial reviews conducted on a contingency basis for the purposes of recovering amounts paid and/or owed, such as tax recovery services. - (e) Public/guest speakers, individuals or ensembles that offer creative content for presentation to others.
+(a) Providers of community services (including counselling, individual assessments, training,

+Procurement Policy for the City of Hamilton Approved By City Council On: March 9, 2016 Page 51 of 50 community support services, licensed child care centres, early years centres, transportation of children identified with special needs or having a therapeutic need to attend a licensed child care centre, Domiciliary Hostels Program, Long Term Care Facilities nursing, homemakers, funeral services, planned parenthood and prenatal care and education, as part of City-approved programs and projects).

+- (b) Accommodations provided as part of City-approved programs and projects for the homeless and others living in poverty. - (c) Vouchers provided by Community Services and Public Health Services as part of Cityapproved programs and projects. - (d) Financial reviews conducted on a contingency basis for the purposes of recovering amounts paid and/or owed, such as tax recovery services. - (e) Public/guest speakers, individuals or ensembles that offer creative content for presentation to others.